 Provision for employees' severance compensation: The Greek employees, of the Company are bound by the Greek Labour law.
 Accordingly, compensation is payable to such employees upon dismissal or retirement.
 The amount of compensation is based on the number of years of service and the amount of remuneration at the date of dismissal or retirement.
-If the employees' remain in the employment of the Company until normal retirement age, they are entitled to retirement compensation which is equal to 40% of the compensation amount that would be payable if they were dismissed at that time.
+If the employee remains in the employment of the Company until normal retirement age, they are entitled to retirement compensation which is equal to 40% of the compensation amount that would be payable if they were dismissed at that time.
 The number of employees that will remain with the Company until retirement age is not known.
-The Company has provided for the employees' retirement compensation liability, an amount of \$82 as at December 31, 2017 (2016:\$78), calculated by using the Projected Unit Credit Method and disclosed under non-current liabilities in the consolidated statement of financial position.
+The Company has provided for the employees' retirement compensation liability which amounted to \$87 as at December 31, 2018 (2017: \$82), calculated by using the Projected Unit Credit Method and disclosed under non-current liabilities in the consolidated statement of financial position.